Oksana Masters: Early life

+In the orphanage, Oksana witnessed another orphan girl, her best friend Lainey, be murdered.
+The children in the orphanage were always on the brink of starvation and malnutrition.
+One night Lainey and Oksana snuck out to get food, but Oksana slipped and hit a chair.
+Men hearing the noise found Lainey.
+Oksana managed to hide but heard them hit Lainey six times.
+Her best friend died as a result of the trauma she received.

+After she turned 7, Oksana was adopted by Gay Masters, an unmarried American professor of communication disorders with no biological children.

-After moving to the United States in 1997, both of Oksana's legs were eventually amputated above the knee—her left leg at age nine and her right leg at age 14—as they became increasingly painful and unable to support her weight.
-Oksana also had surgery to modify her innermost fingers on each hand so they could function as thumbs.
+After moving to the United States in 1997, Oksana had both of her legs amputated above the knee—her left leg at age nine and her right leg at age 14—as they became increasingly painful and unable to support her weight.
+Oksana also had surgery to modify her fingers on each hand so they could function as thumbs.

-When she arrived in the U.S., her mother was a professor at the University at Buffalo; she moved to Louisville, Kentucky in 2001 when her mother took a faculty position at the University of Louisville, and graduated from the city's Atherton High School in 2008.
+When Masters arrived in the U.S., her mother was a professor at the University at Buffalo; she moved to Louisville, Kentucky in 2001 when her mother took a faculty position at the University of Louisville, and graduated from the city's Atherton High School in 2008.

 Rowing career

 Masters began adaptive rowing in 2002 at age 13, shortly before her right leg was amputated.
 She continued afterward and began adaptive rowing competitively.
 In 2010, she competed at the CRASH-B Sprints, setting a world record in the process.
 She was also the first adaptive sculler to compete in the Indianapolis Rowing Club "Head of the Eagle" regatta, winning the women's open singles event in the process.

 In 2011, Masters and teammate Augusto Perez placed second at the Adaptive World Championship trials in West Windsor, New Jersey.

 In preparation for the 2012 London Paralympic Games, Masters teamed with Rob Jones, a United States Marine Corps veteran who lost both legs to an IED explosion in Afghanistan.
 Masters and Jones called themselves "Team Bad Company" and proceeded to win both the Adaptive World Championships Trials and the Final Paralympic Qualification Regatta by substantial margins.

 On September 2, at the 2012 London Paralympics, Masters and Jones finished third—winning the first-ever United States medal (bronze) in trunk and arms mixed double sculls with a final time of 4:05.56.
 They finished behind China (gold) and France (silver) while just edging out Great Britain.

 Due to a back injury, Masters has given up competitive rowing since winning a bronze medal at the 2012 London Paralympics.
 She has since taken up para-cycling and cross country skiing.